-So you’re probably thinking, “Why not just buy a cheapie garage door screen from the Home Depot or Amazon?” right?
+So you’re probably thinking, “Why not just buy a cheap garage door screen from the Home Depot or Amazon?” right?

 (Heck, that’s where I buy everything).

-But if you read the reviews, the cheapie garage door screens that sell at the Home Depot (such as the Instant garage door screen) and on Amazon are:
+But if you read the reviews, the cheapie garage door screens that sell at the Home Depot and on Amazon are:

 - very flimsy,